catelinn/data-analysis-portfolio/README.md

 # About me

-I have experience in marketing, business administration and project management roles.
+I have extensive experience in marketing, business administration and project management roles.
 But I’m looking to focus my skills and knowledge on analyst position where my analytical and hands-on mentality can shine.

 ##### RELEVANT QUALIFICATIONS